bszonye/civ7-town-trix/README.md

 the interface now recognizes unique buildings in progress and in the production queue, to help you plan both buildings at the same time.

+## bug fixes
+adjacency arrows now appear every time you place a building.  previously they would only appear the very first time.

 ## compatibility with other mods
 known interactions: